 Did you ever notice that your self-improvement pacts with yourself are action oriented?
 Walk 10,000 steps a day.
 Fix that leaky faucet.
 Register for VolunteerMatch.

 But "get organized"?
 It's a goal so broad that just trying to figure out what action to take makes you wonder what you were thinking in the first place.
 It's like you need an organizing plan for your organizing.

 Here it is.
-Follow these steps, spending less than an hour day (sometimes just a few moments), to a better organized home:
+Follow these steps, spending less than an hour day (sometimes just a few minutes), to a better organized home:

 1. Do That Project

 "What about your space is making you feel uncomfortable or overwhelmed?" asks Amy Trager, a professional organizer in Chicago.
 Is it the paperwork disaster in your office?
 The pile of clothes teetering on your dresser?
 Or that mess that surrounds your doorway?
 Start with what's annoying you, she says.
-One hour on that task will get your organizing engine revving.
+One hour on that task will rev up your organizing engine.

 2. Create a Go-Away Box